ebruchez/ebruchez.github.io/pages/typewriter-bucket-list.md

 The following machines would be nice to complete that collection:

 - The first IBM Magnetic Card/Selectric Typewriter (MC/ST), which came out in 1969.
 It had a different style of console from the newer and more stylish MagCard/II console, in fact it looks more like the MT/ST, although a little smaller.
-- The Mag Card II proper.
+- The Mag Card II proper
 - The Mag Card Executive